Empowering recording professionals like you for more than 40 years

 Highly configurable Land Records Software – we listen to you!

 The Key to Document Recording

+Congratulations!
 You’re a newly elected or appointed recorder.
-You may or may not have experience working with property records, but you are about to immerse yourself in an office which is at the heart of the property ownership principles and foundational to market capitalism in the United States and abroad.
+You may or may not have experience working with property records, but you are about to immerse yourself in an office which is at the heart of the property ownership principles and also the foundation to market capitalism in the United States and abroad.

 What are the state laws that govern how the recorder’s office operates?
 What safeguards are in place to protect the documents for which I am responsible?
 How do I put together an annual budget?
 How long will it take to learn everything I need to know to do my job effectively?
 Who uses the property data and why?
 What skills do I need to manage my supporting staff?

 In addition to the Glossary of Recording Terms, some commonly used terms to understand on Day One include:

 Record documents.
 “Record” is a verb indicating receipt and filing of a document, most often by imprinting additional information on the document being recorded.

 Authorized by law.
 Each state has its own statutes, which list all the documents permitted to be recorded.
 Some states also have provisions setting forth requirements for denying a request to record.

 Public records.
 Recorded documents in the United States have always been considered documents belonging to the public, not to the recorder; thus, the content of the documents has always been available to the public, to read, research, print and copy.
 Some states have laws that permits certain people to have their personal information redacted (covered over) or made confidential.

 Searchable records.
 With documents being recorded daily, weekly and monthly, it is the duty and responsibility of the recorder to create and maintain an index so the documents can be easily found.